publiclab/plots2/README.md

 5. To see the installed list of cron jobs use command `crontab -l`
 6. For more details about this gem, visit the official repository of whenever gem.

+***

 ### Bundle exec

 For some, it will be necessary to prepend your gem-related commands with `bundle exec`, for example, `bundle exec passenger start`; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler. `bundle exec rake db: setup`, `bundle exec rake db: seed` are other examples of where this might be necessary.

+***

+## How to start reply by email to comment feature

+With the merge of [fad88f](https://github.com/publiclab/plots2/commit/fad88fd72c9d08f5591bf4c0cab402160eb9ea54) Public lab now supports Reply-by-email to comment features to the various nodes.
+For implementing this feature we have used `mailman` gem which is a microframework for processing incoming email.
+More details about this can be found at [mailman](https://github.com/mailman/mailman).

+[This](https://github.com/publiclab/plots2/blob/master/script/mailman_server) file contains the script for starting the mailman server.
+It is using POP3 (Post Office Protocol version 3) to receive emails from a remote server to a local email client.
+All the configrations regarding this is to be done in [mailman script](https://github.com/publiclab/plots2/blob/master/script/mailman_server).

+After configurations are done we are good to start the `mailman` server.
+For starting the server use the command `script/mailman` from the root directory of the project.

+Above command will start the server and then the mailman server will do polling in every 60 seconds(which is by default) to check for the incoming mail.
+However polling time can be changed by setting value to `Mailman.config.poll_interval`.

+`message_id` of email is also being stored in case we need to debug.

 ***